Ayoyinka-Sofuwa/Azure-ML-Nanodegree--Capstone-project/README.md

 It is a classification experiment and my target column to be predicted is the diagnosis column.
 And I configured the automated ML experiment to be Onnx compatible for deployment.

 ### Results
-*TODO*: What are the results you got with your automated ML model?
-What were the parameters of the model?
-How could you have improved it?

 My best AutoMl model is the VotingEnsemble with an accuracy of 0.9384 which could've been improved by increasing the run time and if it ran on the compute target.

-*TODO* Remember to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with its parameters.
 <p align="center">
   <img src="https://github.com/Ayoyinka-Sofuwa/Azure-ML-Nanodegree--Capstone-project/blob/main/screenshot/automl%20run%20widget%201.png">
 </p>